 The cost of workers’ compensation coverage varies, depending on the location, the type of work, and the number of claims.
 A pay-as-you-go option is also available.
 This option allows business owners to pay for workers’ comp based on actual payroll, rather than on premiums.
 This is a great option for seasonal workers or businesses with fewer employees.

 Coverage for funeral expenses

 Whether you are a dependent of an injured worker or an employer who has lost a worker in an accident, you may be eligible to receive workers’ compensation coverage for funeral expenses.
 Although there are no guarantees, it’s a good idea to know your options.

 The best way to determine if you qualify is to consult an attorney.
-A lawyer can help you determine the amount of compensation you are entitled to receive and can prepare the necessary paperwork to secure the claim.
+A workers compensation lawyer Florence, SC can help you determine the amount of compensation you are entitled to receive and can prepare the necessary paperwork to secure the claim.